Felix-Yvonnet/Age_of_Compiler/README.md

 ## Why I hate Scala
-- It is slow
-- It uses sbt which is slow
+- it uses sbt which is slow, run for 2 minutes sometimes
+- sbt may get killed at any moment
+- sbt requires a script of a hundred for lines before actually coding
 - sbt may :
     - fails and/or be killed for no reason
     - fail for a good reason